inajan/Module-10-HTS/01-Get_fastq_files.md

 Platform "Illumina"
 Source "RNA" (SARS-CoV-2 is an RNA virus)
 File type "fastq"
-Strategy "other"
+Strategy "Genome"

 Click on one of the results.
-Probably called something with "PCR tiled amplification" (the SARS-CoV-2 genome is usually amplified with a PCR protocol).
+Probably called something called "Whole genome sequencing of SARS-CoV-2".

 Answer these questions:
 ```diff